-Popular insurance companies mentioned were Hiscox, Policy Bee, and Markel (who apparently have lots of really good templates and documents and a great helpline) and their monthly premiums ranged from £16 to £23 a month.
+Popular insurance companies mentioned were Hiscox, Policy Bee, and Markel.
+Monthly premiums seem to range from £9 to £23 a month.

 This information can be found in the Legal, Insurance and Company Entities Unit of my VA Handbookers Facebook group.